other pages

 Acting Tutor and Lecturer

-Photo (above): Liam iwth YT leaders at Youth Theatre Ireland Workshops 2017.
+Photo (above): Liam with YT leaders at Youth Theatre Ireland Workshops 2017.
 Photo: Alan King.

 Slideshow below of work with various students including the GSA, Tenderfoot and Youth Theatre Groups...